ansys/grantami-bomanalytics/examples/index.rst

       How to perform sustainability summary queries and to analyze the results

-   .. grid-item-card:: Bills of materials examples
+   .. grid-item-card:: BoM examples
       :padding: 2 2 2 2
       :link: 6_Bills_of_materials/index
       :link-type: doc

-      How to work with Bills of materials
+      How to create XML BoMs

 .. toctree::